By: Cathy A.

 Documents used in your paper that generally do not fit the main body of your thesis paper can be included as Appendices.
 Keep in mind the following elements:

-Note that figures and tables with captions should be mentioned in the text and not in this section until unless they are more than 1-2 pages in length.
+Note that figures and tables with captions should be mentioned in the text and not in this section unless they are more than 1-2 pages in length.

-Wondering how long should a thesis be?
+Wondering how long a thesis should be?

 Try to avoid unnecessary and irrelevant details.
 For repeated information, use tables.